deepub/CosmosSQLCalipers/output/analysis/session_consistency_06212020/README.md

 - Point read operations for document sizes up to 5KB cost 1 RU.
 This is the lowest tier.
 - Partition key read operations start at 3 RUs and remain at that level up to 10KB.
 - As document sizes start increasing, point read RU costs start becoming far more expensive compared to partition key based read operations.
+50K document size is the tipping point in this test.
 At the max level, a point read for a 400KB size document costs 41 RUs compared to 17 RUs for the same document read using the partition key.